spokestack/spokestack.io/content/docs/Android/speech-pipeline.md

 As you can see, once the pipeline has been is built (after the return of `SpeechPipeline.Builder.build()`), calling `start()` puts it into a passive listening state—or it will if the pipeline has been properly configured.
 You _could_ have an ASR class as the only stage, in which case an ASR request would start immediately upon calling `start()`.
 This is almost certainly not what you want.

 While the pipeline is listening passively, it sends audio through its stages a frame at a time (a "frame" defaults to 20 ms of audio, but [it's configurable](/docs/Concepts/pipeline-configuration)).
 That audio is not leaving the device, though; it's waiting for a stage to recognize a trigger word or phrase and set the pipeline's `SpeechContext` to `active`.
 The classes that do this in Spokestack typically have names that end in `Trigger`; see `WakewordTrigger` and `VoiceActivityTrigger` for examples.

+The pipeline can also be activated by calling its `activate` method.
+This is what you'd do to implement push-to-talk.
+Once activated, it can be deactivated by calling `deactivate`, or it will remain active until a pre-set timeout is triggered (see `active-min` and `active-max` in the [configuration documentation](/docs/Concepts/pipeline-configuration)).

 When active, audio frames are not processed on-device but are instead sent to an ASR service to be transcribed (if an ASR component is registered in the pipeline; these components have names that end in `SpeechRecognizer`).
 These ASR requests end when a pre-set timeout is reached or when the pipeline's `SpeechContext` is manually set to inactive.
 At that point, the ASR service's best effort at a transcription is delivered via a speech event to any registered listeners.